Telephone: +44 203 773 1232

 Serviced offices are offices where certain items, services and occupational obligations usually associated with office space occupation are provided by the landlord/office provider.

 Serviced offices are not technically rented so there is no lease to sign or any expensive legal costs.
 Instead, an agreement is signed.
-The occupier pays a monthly fee which covers the rent as well as the inclusive items, services and occupational obligations.
+The occupier pays a monthly fee that covers the rent as well as the inclusive items, services and occupational obligations.

 Because leases are not used, serviced offices offer a much greater level of flexibility than traditional leasehold office space allowing the occupier to upsize, downsize and vacate with ease.